NikolayMenzhulin/Flow-Response-Retrofit-Adapter/README.md

     }.launchIn(coroutineScope)
 ```

-More information of usage in [sample](https://github.com/NikolayMenzhulin/Flow-Response-Retrofit-Adapter/tree/main/sample).
+More information of usage into the [sample](https://github.com/NikolayMenzhulin/Flow-Response-Retrofit-Adapter/tree/main/sample).

 ## Download